peterhry/peterhrynkow.com/_drafts/component-api.md

 </Tabs>
 ```

+Pros:
-This pattern is more flexible since it allows the consumer to specify the type of each child component and its props.
+- Allows the consumer to specify the type of each child component and its props.

+Cons:
+- The consumer might pass in the wrong type of component.

 Render Prop